 The Governing Council are aware of their obligations under the Human Rights Act 1998 (HRA), the Equality Act 2010, and their local multi-agency safeguarding arrangements.
 Under the Human Rights Act 1998, it is unlawful for the College to act in a way that is incompatible with the European Convention on Human Rights (ECHR) Convention.
-Being subjected to harassment, violence and or abuse, including that of a sexual nature, may breach conventions set out in the European Convention on Human Rights (ECHR) Convention.
-Provision within the Equality Act includes reasonable adjustments for disabled children and young people.
+Being subjected to harassment, violence and or abuse, including that of a sexual nature, may breach conventions set out in the European Convention on Human Rights (ECHR) Conventions set out in the adjustments for disabled children and young people.